 - HELP!
 Beatles bar (dress down) or Ayahuasca (dress up)

 - Head to barrio Capon (Chinatown) and eat at Wa Lok

 - Mercado Central

 - Tour the Government building (it’s free!)

 - Government Palace of Lima

-We randomly met people on the streets, at restaurants and at bars.
+We randomly made friends on the streets, at restaurants, and at bars.
 Everyone was very nice and wanted to connect with us to hang out.
 They also gave us awesome recommendations.

 I hope you enjoyed our Travel Guide to Lima!
 It’s on my top list of cities to visit.
 I would love to hear about your trip.
 Leave me a comment and let’s share stories!